intermine/intermine_cloud/vanilla/README.md

 helm upgrade -f values.yaml -f pombemine.yaml -f secrets.yaml pombemine ../helm-operator/helm-charts/intermineinstance
 ```

+This will also start a new job to rebuild the mine (keeping the existing userprofile DB).

+You can optionally include any of the following flags:

-To rerun a specific build task instead of performing a full build, you can add the flag: `--set builder.task=redeploy`
+- `--set builder.task=redeploy` to run one specific build task instead of performing a full rebuild
+- `--set builder.rebuild=true` to perform a full build while keeping the existing userprofile DB (you don't need this flag for upgrades as this is default behaviour)

 ### Uninstalling